 While Ceylon Cinnamon has become popular for treating diabetes and other health ailments one must understand that the evidence is still not definitive.
 At least according to western science.
-But the greater danger comes when people start taking Cinnamon capsules.
+But the greater danger comes when people start taking Cinnamon capsules, pills, capsules and tablets.

 Like most herbal supplements, Cinnamon capsules have an ingredient called Silicon Dioxide.
 This is widely used in the supplement industry as an anti caking agent.
 The problem is that it has a variety of side effects according this article, most notably Chronic Fatigue Syndrome.
 According to the article, Silicon Dioxide increases pressure on connective tissue, nerves and ganglia, interrupts neurological function, inhibits blood flow, inhibits proper metabolism, inhibits proper muscle function, inhibits adequate healing responses, inhibits proper nutrition absorption and toxin elimination.